Generic name: morphine sulfate

-Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
+Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].
 Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with KADIAN [see Warnings and Precautions (5.2)].

 KADIAN is administered at a frequency of either once daily (every 24 hours) or twice daily (every 12 hours).

 Use of KADIAN as the First Opioid Analgesic

 There has been no evaluation of KADIAN as an initial opioid analgesic in the management of pain.
 Because it may be more difficult to titrate a patient to adequate analgesia using an extended-release morphine, begin treatment using an immediate-release morphine formulation and then convert patients to KADIAN as described below.

 Use of KADIAN in Patients who are not Opioid Tolerant

 The starting dose for patients who are not opioid tolerant is KADIAN 30 mg orally every 24 hours.
 Patients who are opioid tolerant are those receiving, for one week or longer, at least 60 mg oral morphine per day, 25 mcg transdermal fentanyl per hour, 30 mg oral oxycodone per day, 8 mg oral hydromorphone per day, 25 mg oral oxymorphone per day, or an equianalgesic dose of another opioid.

 Use of higher starting doses in patients who are not opioid tolerant may cause fatal respiratory depression.